 What does it mean to be spiritually disciplined?
 And what is the fruit of the spiritual disciplines?
 In short, spiritual disciplines are the habits and patterns you choose to come into agreement with, and walk in, that produce spiritual maturity and growth.
 The fruit and manifestation of spiritual disciplines is transformation.

-The Need of Spiritual Disciplines
+The Need for Spiritual Disciplines

 Our Adamic natures are drawn to habits and patterns that satisfy the comforts of the flesh.
 We know that the flesh is at war with the Spirit.